navyaagayathri/OIBSIP/Network-Security-Threats/network_security_threats_report.md

 # 1. Introduction

 Network security is the practice of protecting computer networks, devices, and data from unauthorized access, misuse, and cyberattacks.
 As organizations increasingly rely on digital communication and online services, network security has become a critical component of information security.

+Mitigation refers to the security measures, strategies, and controls implemented to reduce, prevent, or eliminate the risks posed by cybersecurity threats.
+Effective mitigation helps organizations maintain the confidentiality, integrity, and availability of their systems and data.

 Cybercriminals use various techniques to exploit vulnerabilities in networks.
 These attacks can lead to data breaches, financial losses, service disruptions, and reputational damage.
 Understanding common network security threats and implementing effective countermeasures are essential for maintaining a secure network environment.